Home > Business > Commercial > Public tenders: how do you position yourself?

 First of all, you need to know who you are going to talk to.
 Who is the person we are talking to during the consultation or invitation to tender?
 Is it a purchasing professional or a trade professional?

-This data is essential for companies to better understand the behaviour of their target audience, to better understand and personalise their responses, and to weigh up the strategic interest of positioning themselves on this call for tenders.
+This data is essential for companies to better understand the behaviour of the target audience, to better understand and personalise their responses, and to weigh up the strategic interest of positioning themselves on this call for tenders.

 You need to ask yourself whether the public purchaser has any knowledge of the business environment.
 But also: does he wear two hats as a contract writer?
 What sector do they come from?
 Are they in touch with the market?
 What is their relationship with the specifier?
 All these questions will lead to a different positioning: business, legal, economic or all at once.